 What’s the Difference Between a Gerontological Nurse Practitioner and a Geriatric Nurse?

-People sometimes confuse gerontological nurse practitioners with geriatric nurses, or may assume they are one and the same.
-In fact, these two professions differ in educational requirements, certification, and earning potential.
+People sometimes confuse Gerontological Nurse Practitioners with Geriatric Nurses or may assume they are the same.
+However, these two professions differ in educational requirements, certification, and earning potential.

-Geriatric nurses are BSN-RNs who have earned a certification in gerontological nursing.
-Geriatric nurses only spend three to four years in school, but their earning potential and job outlook is less than that of a gerontological nurse practitioner.
+Geriatric Nurses are BSN-RNs who have earned a certification in gerontological nursing.
+Geriatric Nurses spend three to four years in school, but their earning potential and job outlook are less than that of a Gerontological Nurse Practitioner.

-Gerontological nurse practitioners earn their master’s degree which makes them eligible for a higher level of certification in gerontology.
-An MSN deepens their knowledge and skills, and qualifies them for leadership positions in the field.
+Gerontological Nurse Practitioners earn their master’s degree, making them eligible for a higher level of certification in gerontology.
+An MSN deepens their knowledge and skills and qualifies them for leadership positions in the field.

 Gerontological Nurse Practitioner: Job Description